nuwan-d/polymer_metal_interface/README.md

-# Molecular Dynamics Simulation of a Polymer-Metal Interface
+# Molecular Dynamics Simulations of a Polymer-Metal Interface

 We are currently investigating [the impact resistance of multilayers using molecular dynamics.](https://www.linkedin.com/pulse/mechanical-behaviour-nanomaterials-under-shock-nuwan-dewapriya/) This project showed us that the modeling of material interfaces could be challenging even for someone with a background in atomic simulations.
 Therefore, we would like to share some useful information and the LAMMPS input files to model the aluminum-polyurethane system shown below.
 A movie of the simulation is [vailable here](https://youtu.be/Nx7B1W6U_m8).